 9. Acts as a Sleep Aid

-Frankincense essential oil is useful in lowering levels of anxiety or chronic stress that can keep you up at night.
+Frankincense uses include lowering levels of anxiety or chronic stress that can keep you up at night.
 It has a calming, grounding scent that can naturally help you to fall asleep.
 This natural sleep aid helps open breathing passages, allows your body to reach an ideal sleeping temperature and can eliminate pain that keeps you up.
 (14)

 10. Helps Decrease Inflammation and Pain